antor44/AI-Bluetooth-Phone-Assistant/README.md

 ```
 *You must provide your Gemini API key via the environment variable `GEMINI_API_KEY`.*

-### Deployment Caution
-The GUI makes the system highly configurable, but legal or privacy compliance does **not** come from merely having an option available in the interface.
-In live operation, disclosure, recording rules, retention, and personality constraints should be treated as deployment requirements, not decorative toggles.

 ### Suggested Greeting Pattern
-A safer default greeting for many jurisdictions is something close to:
+A safe and clear default greeting for most jurisdictions:

-> “Hello.
+> "Hello.
 You are speaking with an AI assistant.
 This call may be recorded and transcribed to handle your request.
-Please do not share unnecessary sensitive information.”
+Please do not share unnecessary sensitive information."

 ---

 ## 🔒 Dynamic Call Memory & Context Isolation

-The application features a "Call Memory" system that allows the assistant to maintain continuity by referencing the last conversation when a caller calls back.
-It is important to understand how this is handled technically and its exact scope:
+The application features a "Call Memory" system that maintains continuity by referencing the last conversation when a caller calls back.

-### 1. Data Isolation & Sandbox Scope
+### Data Isolation & Sandbox Scope
 *   **Zero System Integration:** Neither the AI nor the application has access to your personal files, emails, calendar, contacts, or any other private operating system data.
 *   **Explicit Context Only:** The assistant's entire knowledge base is strictly sandboxed.
 It only knows what you explicitly configure in the Web GUI (such as the boss's name, expected calls, and business description) and the SQLite call logs database.

-### 2. Default Guarded Behavior (Concise & Neutral)
+### Default Guarded Behavior (Concise & Neutral)
 By default, the assistant is configured with a **highly professional, guarded, and straight-to-the-point personality**.
 *   It does not volunteer or reveal any information about the owner (such as last names, current location, or schedule).
 *   It focuses strictly on taking messages or managing hold requests, keeping interactions brief and direct.

-### 3. Personality Tuning & Behavioral Edge Cases
+### Shared Number Edge Case
-While the default profile is highly secure, the Web GUI allows you to modify the assistant's personality.
-If you configure a highly talkative, jovial, or over-compliant personality, certain edge cases can theoretically occur in rare circumstances:
-*   **Over-Compliance:** A highly friendly personality might be more prone to becoming talkative if pressed by an inquisitive caller.
-*   **Shared Office Numbers (Caller ID Matching):** The system retrieves the last conversation based strictly on the caller's phone number (`SELECT transcript FROM calls WHERE number=?`).
-If multiple people call your assistant from the exact same corporate switchboard or shared office number, the background context of the second call will contain the transcript of the first call.
-Under a highly compliant custom personality, the AI could reference past details if the new caller explicitly asks about them.
+The system retrieves the last conversation based strictly on the caller's phone number (`SELECT transcript FROM calls WHERE number=?`).
+If multiple people call from the exact same corporate switchboard or shared office number, the background context of the second call will contain the transcript of the first.
+This is an expected technical limitation for shared lines.

-### 4. Safer Memory Practices
-If you plan to deploy this beyond hobby testing, a more cautious approach is usually better:
-*   keep only the minimum context required,
-*   separate short message memory from general free-form memory,
-*   expire old call history automatically where possible,
-*   avoid keeping sensitive context unless there is a clear operational reason,
-*   and do not assume that caller ID always maps to one real human being.

 ---

-## 🏗️ Architecture & Design Philosophy (Why not just let the LLM do everything?)
+## 🏗️ Architecture & Design Philosophy

 At first glance, the main `phone_assistant.py` daemon is a dense, monolithic script containing numerous hardcoded rules, timeouts, and state trackers.
-A common question when working with advanced models like Gemini Live is: *Why build such complex "spaghetti" logic around the AI?
+A common question when working with advanced models like Gemini Live is: *Why build such complex logic around the AI?
 Shouldn't a sufficiently prompted LLM handle edge cases naturally?*

 The answer is a definitive **no**.
 Relying purely on the LLM to manage a physical, real-time telephony environment is unreliable.
 This application was built using a **Monolithic State Machine** approach functioning as a robust Telephony Middleware.
-Here is why this architecture was absolutely necessary:
+Here is why:

 ### 1. LLMs Have No Perception of Time (The Silence Problem)
 Gemini Live generates text and audio based on input, but it has no internal clock.
 If a caller goes silent, the LLM simply waits indefinitely.
-The dense logic loops in this script act as the "nervous system", actively tracking seconds of inactivity (`time_without_user`) and artificially forcing the AI to prompt the user (e.g., *"Are you still there?"*) or initiating a grace-period termination.
+The state machine actively tracks seconds of inactivity (`time_without_user`) and artificially forces the AI to prompt the user (e.g., *"Are you still there?"*) or initiating a grace-period termination.

 ### 2. Deterministic Guardrails vs. Probabilistic AI
 LLMs are probabilistic.
 If you instruct an AI via system prompt to *"Never hang up while the user is on hold"*, it will obey 90% of the time.
 But if background noise occurs, the AI might hallucinate a goodbye and hang up.
 This project implements a `CallPolicyEngine` (Deterministic Guardrails).
 When the AI attempts to use a tool (like `hangup`), the engine intercepts the request and verifies the hardcoded system state.
 If `self.on_hold == True`, the code explicitly denies the AI's request. **Business rules must be hardcoded; they cannot be left purely to neural network probability.**

 ### 3. The Fragmentation of Streaming APIs
 Real-time streaming APIs deliver text in fragmented chunks.
 The AI might send `"Good"`, and 500ms later send `"bye"`.
 If the code evaluated chunks individually to detect call-termination triggers, it would fail.
 The script employs an accumulator buffer (`_asst_chunk_buffer`) with a 2.5-second sliding window to properly reconstruct and evaluate semantic intent before triggering physical hardware actions.

 ### 4. Hardware Actuation & Hallucination Curation
 Gemini Live cannot physically hang up a Linux modem; the Python code must translate semantic AI intent into `oFono` D-Bus signals.
 Furthermore, live audio over Bluetooth HFP is prone to noise, causing Gemini to hallucinate bizarre foreign words.
-The integration of local `whisper.cpp` acts as an asynchronous post-processor to heal the database logs, ensuring the resulting transcripts are clean and usable for future memory injection.
+The integration of local `whisper.cpp` acts as an asynchronous post-processor to clean the database logs, ensuring transcripts are usable for future memory injection.

 In summary, this codebase bridges the gap between a "disembodied AI brain" and the physical realities of Bluetooth radio, acoustic noise, and strict telephony protocols.